avaxman/SaddlePoint/README.md

 # SaddlePoint
-SaddlePoint is a templated header-only optimization package based on Eigen, which is meant for configurable optimization.
+SaddlePoint is a templated header-only optimization package based on Eigen, that is meant for configurable optimization.
 The idea is that one could plug-in concept classes that change much of the behaviour of the optimizer.
 For instance, the linear solver itself.

-To make and  the benchmak example, do
+To make and  the benchmark example, do

 ```
 cd benchmark/EXAMPLE